Safeguarding

 There are a number of roles in the Safeguarding Children’s Team which include:

-The Named Nurse and Midwife is line managed by the Director of Nursing, King George Hospital and Safeguarding Director on behalf of the Chief Nurse/Deputy Chief Executive.
+The Assistant Director, Safeguarding and Named Midwife is line managed by the Trust’s Director of Nursing, Patient Experience and Engagement & Safeguarding Director on behalf of the Chief Nurse.

 Systems and Processes

-The Trust has an ongoing process to review and update its safeguarding children systems and processes and is committed to continuously improving to raise performance.
-An annual safeguarding children’s workplan is in place which is reviewed quarterly at the Trust’s Safeguarding Strategic and Assurance Group and Safeguarding Children’s Operational Group.
+The Trust has an ongoing process to review and update its safeguarding children’s systems and processes and is committed to continuously improving to raise performance.
+An annual safeguarding children’s workplan is in place which is reviewed quarterly at the Trust’s Safeguarding Strategic and Assurance Group and Safeguarding Operational Group.

 Policies

-The Trust’s Safeguarding Children & Young People (Child Protection) Policy and Procedure is based on the Pan London Child Protection Procedures 5th Edition 2017.
-It includes details on the roles and responsibilities of all members’ of staff, their required training levels, and the procedures to follow on different aspects of safeguarding concerns.
+The Trust’s Safeguarding Children & Young People (Child Protection) Policy and Procedure is based on the London Safeguarding Children Procedures 7th Edition 2022.
+It includes details on the roles and responsibilities of all members of staff, their required training levels, and the procedures to follow on different aspects of safeguarding concerns.

-The Trust’s Policy for Supervision of Staff with Responsibility for Safeguarding Children & Young People (January 2020), is available on the Trust’s intranet.
-This sets out the arrangements for to ensure effective supervision is provided for clinical staff.
+The Trust’s Policy for Supervision of Staff with Responsibility for Safeguarding Children & Young People (January 2023) sets out the arrangements to ensure effective supervision is provided for clinical staff.

 Safeguarding Children Training